Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy S23 series

-The most prominent release of 2023 with the Snapdragon 8 Gen 2 is the Samsung Galaxy S23 series.
-The reason this phone series assumes great importance this year is that Samsung has retired its Exynos processor for this cycle.
-The company is selling only one version of the Galaxy S23 series: with the Snapdragon 8 Gen 2.
-This is a shift from its previous strategy of selling the S-series flagship in the USA with a Qualcomm processor, and then seeding Exynos processor variants in some regions.
+The company offered only one version of the Galaxy S23 series: with the Snapdragon 8 Gen 2.
+This is a shift from its previous strategy of selling the S-series flagship in the USA with a Qualcomm processor, and then seeding Exynos processor variants in other regions.
 The Exynos chips have historically been inferior, which meant that these unlucky regions would get an “inferior” experience even when buying the same phone.
-But thankfully, we’re getting a global Galaxy S23 release with just the Snapdragon 8 Gen 2 all around.
+But thankfully, we got a global Galaxy S23 release with just the Snapdragon 8 Gen 2 all around.

 Snapdragon 8 Gen 2 power